 Five leaders and activists who focus on the food movement, issues of social justice, and workforce development have responded to Tom’s post.
 Their responses provide a wide range of perspectives on strategies for improving the quality of both food and food jobs, while also answering the need for food to be accessible and affordable.

 We invite you to read through Tom’s blog and the five responses.
 On June 6, Community Food Centres Canada will be hosting a webinar to further explore ideas and strategies for good food jobs.
 The webinar will be moderated by Kathryn Scharf.
 Tom Zizys, and Sonia Singh, Leadership Development Coordinator at the Food Chain Workers Alliance will be the guest panelists.
-Following the webinar Tom will provide some concluding thoughts on the subject, which we will publish on this page.

 When it comes to issues that are essential to our personal well-being, few topics matter more than the food we eat and the jobs we work in.
 Yet each of these two realms — food and work — has witnessed a profound degradation over the last forty years.
 How food is produced and its impact on our health has provoked a worldwide epidemic of obesity, diabetes, and cardiovascular diseases resulting in a multitude of counter-movements promoting organic food, local food, supplements and nutrients and other alternatives to the monolithic, industrial food system.